Action movies are, by and large, built around their ridiculousness.

 That said, it’s still pretty fun to poke holes in the action genre’s most ridiculous moments, isn’t it?

 6. Freeway Chase – Bad Boys II

-The most unbelievable part of the scene is Mike’s superhuman reflexes.
-Constantly dodging oncoming traffic, wreckage and even vehicles dropped from the back of the criminals’ truck, the cops walk away from the chase without a scratch.
+However, perhaps the most blatantly unbelievable part of the scene is Mike’s superhuman reflexes.
+By constantly dodging oncoming traffic, wreckage, and even vehicles dropped from the back of the criminals’ truck, the cops walk away from the chase without a scratch.